beyarkay/masters-thesis/src/02_background.md

 ## Confusion Matrices

-Confusion matrices collate a models performance by grouping each combination of predicted and ground truth label.
+Confusion matrices collate a model's performance by grouping each combination of predicted and ground truth\footnote{
+    The \emph{Ground truth} labels are the known correct labels for a given dataset.
+This is what a classification algorithm will attempt to predict.
+} label.
 For a $|C|$-class classification problem, a confusion matrix is a $|C| \times |C|$ matrix of values, where the the
 $i$\textsuperscript{th} row and the $j$\textsuperscript{th} column is the number of times a classifier predicted an observation that belongs to class $i$